tomnzed/physarum/README.md

 ## Todo
 - [Performance] Make use of a PBO to store agents instead of requiring transfer between the CPU and the GPU
+- Fix whatever seems to be favouring vertical and horizontal movement, probably because it is aligned to pixel rows and columns.